 Medical Records: Security and Access

 For the most part, a doctor or group medical practice acts as the gatekeeper to every patient’s individual medical records and information.
-For healthy patients that only see one doctor for routine and preventive care and never suffer an emergency, the arrangement typically works.
-But in life and death situations where a person may require emergency care or surgery in a facility that does not have access to their medical records, list of medications and underlying health conditions, waiting to receive adequate information can be a matter of life and death.
-Blockchain could put ownership of each patient’s information back into their own hands.
+The arrangement typically works for healthy patients who only see one doctor for routine and preventive care and never suffer an emergency.
+But in life and death situations where a person may require emergency care or surgery in a facility that does not have access to their medical records, list of medications, and underlying health conditions, waiting to receive adequate information can be a matter of life and death.
+Blockchain could put the ownership of each patient’s information back into their own hands.

 Blockchain and HIPPA Compliance

-The regulatory concerns surrounding access to medical records are something of a sticking point in discussions around the best ways to adopt blockchain and digital ledger technologies for sensitive medical records and patient information.
-Because HIPPA privacy and compliance laws precede the adoption of blockchain technology in the healthcare sector, there are a number of questions around how compliant the technology will be.
-Healthcare app developers make the case that moving away from the current EHR model (which has proven vulnerable to hacking, malware, and data breaches) to the blockchain model will actually keep medical records more secure, by encrypting the data and allowing patients to control their records and share access with doctors and healthcare institutions as needed.
+The regulatory concerns surrounding access to medical records are sticking points in discussions around the best ways to adopt blockchain and digital ledger technologies for sensitive medical records and patient information.
+Because HIPPA privacy and compliance laws precede the adoption of blockchain technology in the healthcare sector, there are several questions around how compliant the technology will be.
+Healthcare app developers make the case that moving away from the current EHR model (which has proven vulnerable to hacking, malware, and data breaches) to the blockchain model will actually keep medical records more secure by encrypting the data and allowing patients to control their records and share access with doctors and healthcare institutions as needed.

-With single HIPPA violation fines running well over $1 million dollars, as well as the potential damage that medical security breaches pose to consumers, navigating the regulatory landscape while adopting new technology and systems overhauls is a major concern.
-According to Joe Guagliardo, a legal expert working on compliance and regulatory issues surrounding blockchain implementation in the healthcare space, “What can we do in the healthcare space, what smaller projects can we do, that don’t have the regulatory hurdles?
+With single HIPPA violation fines running well over $1 million and the potential damage that medical security breaches pose to consumers, navigating the regulatory landscape while adopting new technology and systems overhauls is a major concern.
+According to Joe Guagliardo, a legal expert working on compliance and regulatory issues surrounding blockchain implementation in the healthcare space, “What can we do in the healthcare space?
+What smaller projects can we do that don’t have the regulatory hurdles?
 And can we take some baby steps that don’t require breaking down all the walls?
 Let’s find smaller problems we can solve as a starting point.”

 Creating Streamlined Access to Medical Records with Blockchain

-The security of medical data is a major concern, but there are additional factors that affect how medical records are stored and shared, which lower efficiency and contribute to the astronomical administrative costs that continue to plague medical practitioners and the industry as a whole.
+The security of medical data is a major concern.
+Still, additional factors affect how medical records are stored and shared, which lower efficiency and contribute to the astronomical administrative costs that continue to plague medical practitioners and the industry as a whole.

 According to Forbes: